-This qualitative study is part of a larger mixed methods project carried out in seven European countries (list of participating countries, institutions, and contributions in Table 1; page 11) and managed and coordinated by the Adolescent Health Unit (AHU) of the Second Dept. of Pediatrics in Athens, Greece.
-The project was funded under the Safer Internet Programme (SI-2011-KEP-4101007) as a Knowledge Enhancement Project.
+This qualitative study is part of a larger mixed methods project carried out in seven European countries (list of participating countries, institutions and contributions in Table 1; page 11) and managed and coordinated by the Adolescent Health Unit (AHU) of the Second Dept. of Pediatrics in Athens, Greece.
+The project was funded by the Safer Internet Programme (SI-2011-KEP-4101007) as a Knowledge Enhancement Project.

-The project employed a mixed methods design, combining (1) a quantitative assessment of the prevalence and risk factors associated with Internet addictive behaviour (IAB) in adolescence (see Tsitsika et al., 2013), and (2) a qualitative exploration of the development of Internet use among adolescents at risk for addictive behaviours, presented in this report.

-The project adopted a mixed-methods design in order to develop a systematic representation both of adolescents' self-reported behaviours (assessed through quantitative questionnaires) and of their lived experience (captured through personal detailed narrations).
-Our foremost aim was to delineate the phenomenon of IAB in adolescence by integrating and complementing the two research paradigms.
+Our foremost aim was to delineate the phenomenon of IAB in adolescence by integrating and complementing qualitative and quantitative research paradigms.
+The project therefore employed a mixed-methods design, combining (1) a quantitative assessment of the prevalence and risk factors associated with Internet Addictive Behaviour (IAB) in adolescence (see Tsitsika et al., 2013) and (2) a qualitative exploration of the development of Internet use among adolescents at risk for addictive behaviours presented in this report.
+Thus, the design enabled to develop a systematic representation both of adolescents' self-reported behaviours (assessed through quantitative questionnaires) and of their lived experience (captured through personal detailed narrations).